tw93/Pake/README_EN.md

 ## Development

-Refer to the [tauri documentation](https://tauri.app/v1/guides/getting-started/prerequisites#setting-up-macos) to quickly configure your environment before you start
+Refer to the [Tauri documentation](https://tauri.app/v1/guides/getting-started/prerequisites#setting-up-macos) to quickly configure your environment before you start, if you want to package Windows or Linux systems, you can refer to [Building](https://tauri.app/v1/guides/building/) Documentation.

 ```sh
 // Install Dependencies